 Suffolk, a county on the east coast of the England, is often known for it’s picturesque beaches and pristine coastline.
 I’d visited those areas a lot as a child, but for this day trip, I decided to explore in-land and visit one of the major towns in the county – Bury St Edmunds.

-An added benefit of a trip to Bury St Edmunds is its proximity to absolutely stunning English countryside and villages, including Lavenham which is consistently voted as the prettiest village in England.
+An added benefit of a trip to Bury St Edmunds is its proximity to absolutely stunning English countryside and villages, including the lovely Ickworth House and pretty Lavenham which is consistently voted as the most picturesque village in England.
 And Harry Potter fans – it’s also home to Harry’s child hood house in the films.
 It’s a win win really.

 Again you really need a car to make the most of this trip as there isn’t much public transport serving Lavenham or the villages, although you can get the train to Bury from London in about 2 hours, changing at Cambridge so you could combine it in to a rail tour of the UK.